khelsai01/t3_todos_app/README.md

 2. It will shown on UI.
 3. Toggle checkbox for completed or incompleted the status.
 4. Detele the todo to by clicking the Delete button then todo deleted and shown on UI as well.
+5. You can edit the todo title and detail as well as.

 ```bash
 title - Reactjs